Tuesday 24 September 2019

 But, in need of a vegan recipe, this one (adapted from Healthy Little Foodies), fit the blog's needs perfectly.

-Simple in the extreme and very quick to prepare, the baked oatcakes emerged golden, crunchy and - even unadorned - absolutely delicious.
+Simple in the extreme and quick to prepare, the baked oatcakes emerged golden, crunchy and - even unadorned - absolutely delicious.
 They were nutty, wholesome - and more-'ish.
 Even better, they improved overnight.

 For best flavour, organic oats are ideal.